draconar/grab_packt/README.md

-# grab_packt
-Grab a book a day for free, from https://www.packtpub.com/packt/offers/free-learning
+Grab a book a day for free from Packt Pub, https://www.packtpub.com/packt/offers/free-learning.

+Run this script with the following command:

+    watch -n 5000 --differences node server.js

+Or add it to your crontable:

+    crontab -e